 \subsubsection{The First Layer}

-Since the application considered in this numerical example already has a dedicated NRF-based solution, we defer to \cite{plutonizare} for the procedural details regarding the design of our first layer.
-In so doing, we briefly discuss the numerical implementation of these control laws, before focusing our attention on the design of the second layer.
+Since the application considered in this numerical example already has a dedicated NRF-based solution, we defer to \cite{plutonizare} for the procedural details of our first-layer design.
+In so doing, we briefly discuss the numerical implementation of these control laws before focusing our attention on the design of the second layer.
 For the homogeneous platoon whose physical parameters were given in the previous subsection, the first-layer command signals will be computed as stated in \eqref{eq:uf_implem}, via the state-space implementations of type \eqref{eq:area_NRF} given by and, for all $i\in\{2:N\}$, by with $a_i$, $b_{\mathbf{\Phi}i}$ and $b_{\mathbf{\Gamma}i}$ being given in Table~\ref{tab:params} below.

 \stepcounter{equation} By using the state-space systems in \eqref{eq:plat_ss} and \eqref{eq:ex_implem1}-\eqref{eq:ex_implem2} to form the first layer's closed-loop system, we obtain a realisation of type \eqref{eq:first_layer_cl} in which the spectral radius of $A_f$ is $0.9936$, thus validating all of the design objectives associated with the first layer.
-In addition to this, the resulting closed-loop dynamics of each car in the platoon will be given by the realisations from \eqref{eq:ex_cl_lead}-\eqref{eq:ex_cl_fol}, which are located at the top of this page and in which It is precisely the dynamics from \eqref{eq:ex_cl_lead}-\eqref{eq:ex_cl_fol} which will be tackled by our distributed MPC-based policies.
+In addition to this fact, the resulting closed-loop dynamics of each car in the vehicle platoon will be given by the realisations stated in \eqref{eq:ex_cl_lead}-\eqref{eq:ex_cl_fol}, located at the top of this page and where It is precisely the dynamics from \eqref{eq:ex_cl_lead}-\eqref{eq:ex_cl_fol} which will be tackled by our distributed MPC-based policies.